 Surrounded by monuments of history, evolving industries, maritime enterprises of today, and the space age of tomorrow, San Jacinto College has served the people of East Harris County, Texas, since 1961.
 San Jacinto College is among the top 10 community colleges in the nation as designated by the Aspen Institute for Community College Excellence, and was named an Achieving the Dream Leader College of Distinction in 2020.
 The College serves approximately 45,000 credit and non-credit students annually, and offers more than 200 degrees and certificates across eight major areas of study that put students on a path to transfer to four-year institutions or enter the workforce.
 San Jacinto College’s impact on the region totals $1.3 billion in added income, which supports 13,044 jobs.
 The College is fiscally sound, holding bond ratings of AA and Aa2 by Standard & Poor’s and Moody’s.

-Front Row (l to r): Dylan Menard and Christine DiCosimo, office of U.S. Rep. Briscoe Cain; David Ellis, cosmetology alumnus; Marie Flickinger, chair, San Jacinto College Board of Trustees; Dr. Laurel Williamson, deputy chancellor and college president, San Jacinto College; Kevin Morris, dean of business and technology, South Campus; Dr. Brenda Jones, former provost, South Campus; Dr. Brenda Hellyer, Chancellor, San Jacinto College; Sandra Ramirez, vice chancellor, human resources/organizational talent, San Jacinto College; Dr. Aaron Knight, provost, South Campus; and Sara Montelongo-Oyervidez, office of Texas Sen. Carol Alvarado.
+Front Row (l to r): Dylan Menard and Christine DiCosimo, office of State Rep. Briscoe Cain; David Ellis, cosmetology alumnus; Marie Flickinger, chair, San Jacinto College Board of Trustees; Dr. Laurel Williamson, deputy chancellor and college president, San Jacinto College; Kevin Morris, dean of business and technology, South Campus; Dr. Brenda Jones, former provost, South Campus; Dr. Brenda Hellyer, Chancellor, San Jacinto College; Sandra Ramirez, vice chancellor, human resources/organizational talent, San Jacinto College; Dr. Aaron Knight, provost, South Campus; and Sara Montelongo-Oyervidez, office of State Sen. Carol Alvarado.

 Back Row (l to r): Dean Barnes, San Jacinto College Foundation Board of Directors; Dr. Alexander Okwonna, provost, North Campus; Van A. Wigginton, provost, Central Campus; Teri Crawford, vice chancellor, external relations, and executive director, San Jacinto College Foundation; Rob Stanicic, chief technology innovations, San Jacinto College; and Ken Unfried, San Jacinto College Foundation Board of Directors.